Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/README.md

    ```PowerShell
    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force
    ```
 1. Run the script to create your Azure AD application and configure the code of the sample application accordingly.
+You will be asked for a password for the certificate PFX file that can then be uploaded to your Key Vault.
    ```cmd
    cd AppCreationScripts-withCert
    .\Configure.ps1